 Latest Publication

-Accepted at International Conference on Interactive Digital Storytelling (ICIDS) in Kobe, Japan.
+Accepted at International Conference on 3D Vision (3DV'25) in Singapore.

 See full publication index